Tiktaalik: Hip and hindlimbs

 As with other regions of the body, the pelvis (hip) was intermediate in form between earlier lobe-finned fish (like Gooloogongia and Eusthenopteron) and tetrapods (like Acanthostega).
 The pelvis was much larger than in other fish, nearly the same size as the shoulder girdle, like tetrapods.
 In terms of shape, the pelvis is a single bone, much more similar to fish.
 There is a broad upper iliac blade continuous with a low semi-cartilaginous pubic process in front of the acetabulum (hip socket).
 This contrasts with the more complex pelvis of tetrapods, which have three separate bones (the ilium, pubis and ischium) making up the hip.
 In addition, in tetrapods the left and right pelvises often connect to each other or the spinal column, while in Tiktaalik each side of the pelvis is fully separate.
 The orientation of the hip socket is halfway between the rear-facing socket of other fish and the sideways-facing socket of tetrapods.

 The hindlimbs, also known as pelvic fins, appear to be almost as long as the forelimbs.
 This is yet another trait more similar to tetrapods than to other fish.
 Though not all bones are preserved in the fossil, it is clear that the hindlimbs of Tiktaalik had lepidotrichia and at least three large rod-like ankle bones.
 If fully preserved, the pelvic fins would probably have been internally and externally very similar to the pectoral fins.
+The Specimen MCZ 11916 from the Museum of Comparative Zoology reveals a well-preserved femur with broad, well defined preaxial and postaxial margins.
+The femur expands distally into three articular facets, each connecting to separate radial elements with varying shapes.
+The anterior radial tapers distally and doesn't appear to articulate further, the middle radial has a constructed shaft, and the posterior radial displays a pronounced flange.
+Both the middle and posterior radials exhibit expanded distal ends, and all three radials are elongate, cylindrical bones with well-developed outer bone layers.
+The ends of the femur and radial have become completely ossified, so this preservation indicates a likelihood of a previous presence of cartilaginous joint surfaces.
+The fin, in general, is associated with a plentiful number of scales and fin rays (Lepidotrichia), the basal segments of which are elongated and overlap a decent portion of the internal skeleton beyond the femur.
+This condition can also be seen in rhizodontid fins.